mahmoudsalah296/sorting_algorithms/README.md

 ### [102.
 Counting Sort](https://github.com/mahmoudsalah296/sorting_algorithms/blob/main/102-counting_sort.c)
 a function that sorts an array of integers in ascending order using the Counting sort algorithm

+### 103. Merge Sort
+a function that sorts an array of integers in ascending order using the Merge sort algorithm